Infectious Diseases and Virology

 Lymph nodes are groups of cells that are part of the immune system.
 They trap and process germs that get into our bodies.
 Children get swollen lymph nodes (lymphadenopathy) for a variety of reasons.
 They are usually a normal reaction to a routine infection and do not require treatment.

 Lymph nodes that stay large for a long period of time can be due to a chronic infection.
 Sometimes the lymph nodes get infected, called lymphadenitis or adenitis.
-Lymphadenitis is often treated with antibiotic medicine.
+Lymphadenitis is often treated with antibiotic medicines.
 Non-tuberculous mycobacteria or NTM (also referred to as atypical mycobacteria) is a type of bacteria that can cause lymphadenitis.
 Read more about NTM lymphadenitis (PDF).

 MRSA (pronounced MER-suh) stands for methicillin-resistant Staphylococcus aureus (Staph).
-Methicillin is a type of antibiotic medicine used to treat infections caused by Staph, a germ (bacteria) usually found on a person’s skin and mucous membranes (nostrils and mouth).
+Methicillin is a type of antibiotic medicines used to treat infections caused by Staph, a germ (bacteria) usually found on a person’s skin and mucous membranes (nostrils and mouth).
 MRSA is not killed by common antibiotic medicines, including methicillin.
 Healthcare providers must use different antibiotics to treat infections caused by MRSA.

 MRSA is often the cause of repeated (recurrent) skin infections.
 We work with children and young adults who have been diagnosed with repeated MRSA infections to help prevent the recurrence of infections.
 Read more (PDF).